graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 schema name (defaults to "public"), `-a` enables Relay support and `-j` enables dynamic JSON.

+**macOS users**: you should also use the `--port` option to bind to a different port, the default port 5000 now conflicts with macOS Monterey's new AirPlay service.

 PostGraphile also reads options from a `.postgraphilerc.js` file from the current working directory.